Happyculture/kumquat_kickstarter/README.md

 ## <a name="advanced"></a>Advanced usage

-### Running all fields migrations of a specific bundle
+### Running all fields migrations of a specific entity type or bundle

-Fields migrations are generated using a custom migration tag that allows to run all fields migration of a specific bundle at once.
-This tags is the form of `kumquat_kickstarter_fields:ENTITY_TYPE__BUNBLE`.
+Fields migrations are generated using custom migration tags that allows to run all fields migration of a specific entity type or bundle at once.
+This tags are the form of `kumquat_kickstarter_fields:ENTITY_TYPE` and `kumquat_kickstarter_fields:ENTITY_TYPE__BUNDLE`.

 For example, to run the fields migrations of the `news_categories` vocabulary, you can run `drush migrate:import --tag kumquat_kickstarter_fields:taxonomy_term__news_categories`.